EXPLAINER-How methane leaks accelerate global warming | Headlines

 Methane, the main component of natural gas, can leak from pipelines and drill sites, and is also emitted from farming and food waste.
 Research increasingly shows that reducing emissions of methane is vital to limiting planetary warming to 2 degrees Celsius or less above pre-industrial times to avert the worst impacts of climate change.

+Methane leaks have emerged as a top threat to the global climate, with the latest incident involving two Russian gas pipelines under the Baltic Sea that are at the heart of an energy crisis since Russia invaded Ukraine.
+Methane, the main component of natural gas, can leak from pipelines and drill sites and is also emitted from farming and food waste.

-After decades focusing on the greenhouse gas carbon dioxide, policymakers have begun to recognise the threat posed by methane, and last year over 100 nations signed a pledge to slash methane emissions by 30% from 2020 levels by 2030.
-MATTER OF URGENCY
+Research increasingly shows that reducing emissions of methane is vital to limiting planetary warming to 2 degrees Celsius or less above pre-industrial times to avert the worst impacts of climate change.
+After decades of focusing on greenhouse gas carbon dioxide, policymakers have begun to recognize the threat posed by methane, and last year over 100 nations signed a pledge to slash methane emissions by 30% from 2020 levels by 2030.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)